amartinezsilva/mr-radio-localization/README.md

 Clone this repository along with the dependency packages to your ROS 2 workspace and compile with the standard ```colcon build``` command.
 Please follow the links above to the mentioned packages for specific setup instructions for each of them.

-**Note**: if you want to use the PX4/Gazebo SITL setup, treat [`UWBPX4Sim`](https://github.com/amartinezsilva/UWBPX4Sim/blob/main/README.md) as the source of truth for all simulation-specific instructions.
-This parent repository focuses on the localization stack itself.

 ## Cloning this repository